-It is expected that the majority of the Fund's liquid assets will be transferred to the Pool during 2019, although it will take some time for the Pool to restructure the assets into appropriate sub-funds within the Pool.
-These sub-funds are likely to be set-up over a period of 2 - 3 years, with the timing being dependent on market conditions and operational circumstances, and until such time as the appropriate sub-fund is set up the assets transferred into the Pool will be overseen by LGPS Central on behalf of the Fund.
+The majority of the Fund's liquid assets have been transferred to the Pool, although it will take some time for the Pool to restructure the assets into appropriate sub-funds.
+These sub-funds are in the process of being set-up with the majority due to go live over 2021-2022.
+The timing is dependent on market conditions and operational circumstances, and until such time as the appropriate sub-fund is set up the assets transferred into the Pool will be overseen by

+LGPS Central on behalf of the Fund.
 It is not expected that any significant decisions (e.g. replacement of a manager) will be taken on the assets transferred over to the Pool without prior consultation with the Fund, unless it is part of the process that leads to the setting up of a sub-fund.